Bay of Plenty teen multisporter collapses during China race

 "It has been very, very scary."

-Oliver was called over to China as a substitute for a New Zealand team whose member had pulled out.
+Oliver was called over to China as a substitute for a New Zealand team after a member had pulled out.

 "They were keen to get another Kiwi because they were thinking of getting an athlete from China, but Oliver was beside himself with excitement and arranged an emergency passport, visa and everything and he flew over on Friday last week."

-Although the competition is a four-day event, Mrs Thompson said the first day was registration and practice.
+Although the competition is a four-day event, Solange said the first day was registration and practice.

 Oliver posted on his multisporter and adventure racer Facebook page on Sunday that he was asked the previous Tuesday if he wanted to go to China for four days of racing.